 Many people swear there are important differences between prime beef cuts from corn-fed beef, vs grass-fed beef; that corn-fed has more of a silken texture to it and more marbling, while grass-fed has more chew and a more complex range of flavours to it.
 Some say that grass-fed is superior in many ways (including politically and morally.)
 Others such as Chef Harold Dieterle of the critically-acclaimed Perilla restaurant in New York say that the claims of the grass-fed camp are “1,000 percent bogus.”
 Hesser, Amanda.
 Recipe Redux: Rib Roast of Beef, 1966.
 New York Times.
 26 January 2011.

 To call a spade a space, aging is the controlled start of the natural decomposition process of the meat.
 Beef is aged to tenderize it and develop flavour.
 During aging, enzymes naturally present in the meat break down some muscle fibre.
 Many authorities say that most of the benefits of aging occur in the first week or week and a half and that after that, the increase in benefit slows dramatically.
-It’s not entirely clear that we should take this at face value, as real Beef aficionados and really high-end butchers seem to age for up to 6 weeks, and it’s pretty obvious that the week and a half figure coincidentally gets the meat to the store faster for faster sale.
-But never mind: read on, and you'll see that you're lucky if you even ever get the week and a half aging.
+It’s not entirely clear that we should take this entirely at face value, as some beef aficionados and very high-end butchers seem to age for up to 6 weeks, and it’s pretty obvious that the week and a half figure coincidentally gets the meat to the store faster for faster sale.

-Dry agingThe meat is hung without packaging or covering in chillers at a controlled temperature range of 32 - 34 F (0 to 1 C.) The humidity is also strictly controlled.
+To dry age beef, the meat is hung without packaging or covering in chillers at a controlled temperature range of 0 to 1 C (32 – 34 F .)
+The humidity is also strictly controlled.
 Too much moisture would obviously simply cause the meat to spoil; too little would dry the meat out and encourage excess “shrinkage.”
-The shrinkage is the meat losing moisture as it ages.
-As the moisture evaporates, it concentrates the juices in the Beef improving the flavour.
+The shrinkage is caused by the meat losing moisture as it ages.
+As the moisture evaporates, it concentrates the juices in the beef improving the flavour.
 All of this sounds good to us as a consumer, but to a seller this is bad, especially as shrinkage can be anywhere from 5 to 20% of the weight, which of course leaves less water in the meat to tip the scales when it comes to pricing.

 Dry-aged meat is dense, taut and dark-rose coloured.
 You can tell it’s been dry aged if it almost bounces a little when you slap a piece of it onto a cutting board.

 British steak fans seem more likely than Americans to want to ensure that their beef has been dry-aged.
 “It can be argued that only the very best dry-aged (where the beef is hung in a cool room to develop flavour) USDA corn-fed steaks have a decent flavour.
 The cheaper versions have all the depth of a muddy puddle.”
 Parker Bowles, Tom.
 Holy cow!
 How to choose the perfect steak.
 London: Daily Mail.
 14 September 2009.

-Wet AgingTo wet age Beef, the meat is vacuum sealed in packaging called Cryovac®.
-The vacuum seal means that humidity control is not needed, which means that the meat can be shipped right away, under refrigerated conditions of 32 - 34 F (0 to 1 C), letting the aging take place during shipping.
-Cryovaced Beef and lamb from New Zealand is now routinely shipped to North America, having wet aged 55 to 60 days.
+To wet age beef, the meat is vacuum sealed in packaging called Cryovac®.
+The vacuum seal means that humidity control is not needed, which means that the meat can be shipped right away, under refrigerated conditions of 0 to 1 C (32 – 34 F), letting the aging take place during shipping.
+Cryovaced beef and lamb from New Zealand is now routinely shipped to North America, having wet aged 55 to 60 days.
 As it was never frozen, it can still be sold as fresh.
 This is one obvious advantage for sellers.

 The second big advantage is that because that meat is in a vacuum sealed bag, it’s going to be pretty hard for much evaporation to take place which would result in shrinkage (or concentration of flavour, for that matter.)
-Shrinkage losses with cryovaced Beef are a minimal 1 to 2%.
+Shrinkage losses with Cryovaced beef are a minimal 1 to 2%.
 The moisture that does run off, which is called “purge”, is drained away when the bag is opened.
 The bag gives off a bit of an off-smell when it’s first cut open, but that quickly goes away.

 Despite the term “wet aging”, no water is actually added to the bag before sealing.

-Butchers' ChoicesButchers aren’t paid any more than we are, so they have to stretch their grocery dollars, too.
+Butchers aren’t paid any more than we are, so they have to stretch their grocery dollars, too.
 Since meat is their business, it makes sense to pay attention to what they buy for themselves, which isn’t always necessarily the same thing as what the store wants them to recommend to you over the counter.

 Among a butcher’s top three choices are Porterhouse Steak, Top Sirloin Steak and Hanger Steak.